 - A. Investment Strategy Statement: This sets out how the Fund ensures the responsible allocation (i.e. investment) of its assets (Responsible Allocation) and how the investment risk and return issues have been managed relative to the Fund's investment objectives (Management).
 It sets out the Fund's compliance with the updated Myners' Principles and the Financial Reporting Council's UK Stewardship Code (Oversight). - B. Funding Strategy Statement: This identifies how employers' pension liabilities are best met going forward by taking a prudent longer-term view of funding those liabilities (Responsible Allocation and Management).
 It is subject to consultation with employers (Oversight). - C. Training Policy & Plan: This supports the Fund's investment decision-making process (Responsible Allocation) as well as its Management and Oversight function by ensuring those involved in those functions for the Fund are appropriately skilled and knowledgeable. - D. Administration Strategy & Communications Policy: This supports the Fund's communications with key stakeholders including beneficiaries of the Fund.
-This supports its management function by ensuring beneficiaries needs and views are ment%20and%20society.
+This supports its management function by ensuring beneficiaries needs and views are heard and understood by the Fund.

-In line with the definition of stewardship as being "the responsible allocation, management and oversight of capital to create long-term value for clients and beneficiaries leading to sustainable benefits for the economy, the environment and society" https://www.frc.org.uk/investors/uk-stewardship-code#:~:text=Stewardship%20is%20the%20responsible%20allocation,economy%2C%20the%20environ heard and understood by the Fund.
 It also supports informal oversight by ensuring that stakeholders are able to access information about the Fund and feed their views back to it.

+20 In line with the definition of stewardship as being "the responsible allocation, management and oversight of capital to create long-term value for clients and beneficiaries leading to sustainable benefits for the economy, the environment and society" FRC UK Stewardship Code.